Team planner enables cross-project planning of projects and users.

 Change weekly capacity of a user

 By default, the weekly working time of a user is 40 hours a week.
-Each user can adjust their capacity in their profile.
+Each user can adjust their capacity in their account.

 In the left column where the users are displayed, there is a small grey text field that shows the weekly capacity for the selected users.